iamvery/docs/warmup/view.md

 </article>
 ```

+Pakyow extends HTML with a few features that make it easy to avoid duplication
+and reuse parts of the front-end code throughout a project.
+The `@include`
-The `@include` directive tells Pakyow to replace the comment with the markup
+directive tells Pakyow to replace the comment with the markup contained in the
-contained in the `content` partial.
-Before doing so, the Markdown view processor
+`content` partial we created in the previous step.
+Before doing so, the Markdown
-converts the Markdown into HTML code.
+view processor converts the Markdown into HTML code.
+The result is an HTML
+document composed from multiple sources.

+Take a minute to refresh your browser so you can see the rendered content.
+Cool,
+huh?

 ## Traffic Counters

-Next we need to define the front-end for our traffic counters.
-Add the following
+Next, we need to define the front-end for our traffic counters.
+Add the
-markup between the opening and closing `<article>` tags:
+following markup between the opening and closing `<article>` tags, after the
+`include` comment:

 ```html
 <div data-scope="stats">